Welcome to the Archives!

 If you have questions or would like to schedule a consultation, please let us know.

 - The Academic Women's Equity Coalition worked to identify, investigate and seek solutions related to issues of equity at South Dakota State University, provided opportunity for the exchange of information and ideas related to academic women's issues, and served as support and action group for faculty women.
 This collection is composed of clippings, membership and committee lists, correspondence, meeting agenda, programs, finances and a brief history of the coalition.

-South Dakota State University Archives & Special Collections contains the university archives, as well as material related to South Dakota history and life.
-These two general collection areas include manuscript and archival materials, books, serials, audiovisual materials, and photographs.
+South Dakota State University Archives and Special Collections contains the university archives, as well as material related to South Dakota history and life.
+These two general collection areas include manuscript and archival materials, books, serials, audiovisual materials and photographs.
 We also house the Senator Thomas A. Daschle Congressional Papers and the Senator Thomas A. Daschle Congressional Research Study.
 Collections are accessible on the upper level of Hilton M. Briggs Library on the campus of South Dakota State University.

 Correspondence, records, photographs, audiotapes, videotapes and other materials covering Senator Tom Daschle's professional life.

 Records having permanent historical value to South Dakota State University, including administrative records, departmental and student group records, faculty papers and publications.

 Papers, records, and published materials of South Dakota and alumni authors and primarily focused on twentieth century rural South Dakota.